corcoted/corcoted.github.io/posts/2018-04-24-quantum-game.md

 ---
 layout: post
 title: Quantum State Guessing Game
+categories:
-category: teaching
+  - teaching
-tags:
   - quantum mechanics
   - quantum game
+  - papers
 date: 2018-04-24
-excerpt: >-
+abstract: >-
   For a couple of years I've been polishing up a classroom activity to demonstrate how quantum measurements work on a simple qubit system.
 Here I'd like to summarize the game in simple terms for non-experts.
 ---